perfino Help

 What is perfino?

 perfino is a monitoring tool for the JVM.
 It is intended for in-production use and adds extremely low overhead to monitored applications.
 Its mode of operation is characterized as APM, short for "application performance management".
 Rather than collecting performance data at a low level and with a broad scope, perfino presents selected operations at a high semantic level, called "business transactions".
 In addition, scalar data is monitored from a variety of sources.
-Based on that data, threshold violations can result in alerts that help you safeguard the quality of service of your applications.
+Based on that data, threshold violations can result in alerts that help you safeguard the quality of service for your applications.

 perfino is intended to run with your application at all times.
 This enables it to focus on historic data, showing you how performance characteristics evolve over long periods of time.
 Data is automatically made less granular as time goes by, so you can look back years into the past with only a slow rate of storage space consumption.